mh-cz/GameMaker-Foreach/README.md

 Just call foreach_init() once when the game starts and that's it

 This foreach was made using MACROS and not using FUNCTIONS so you don't have to pass variables like arguments and just type them directly.
-It will reserve keywords "foreach", "in" and some that start with "as_"
+On the other hand it will reserve keywords "foreach", "in" and some that start with "as_"

 It's basically just a for loop with extra steps so you can also use continue; and break;